sbdrchauhan/python-DS-ML/02_numpy/README.md

 np.set_printoptions(suppress=True)
 ```

-## what is broadcasting in numpy array?
+## what is Broadcasting in numpy array?

 Broadcasting is a rich topic, and also very important concept.
 This helps to do the large numerical operations efficiently.
 If there were no vectorizing (and broadcasting) then, we would have to depend on the `for` loops to do the same operation, and that would be a huge complexity in terms of computational power and also time. see image below: